Club Deportivo Los Chankas: Second Division

 In the 2017 season, they managed to improve their participation by finishing in fifth place despite an irregular campaign at the start of the season.
 In 2018, they failed to improve after finishing in tenth place, despite this they managed to improve their club statistics on goals scored.

 In 2019, the Peruvian Second Division tournament would be renamed to Liga 2.
 At the beginning of the tournament, their participation alongside Sport Rosario and Sport Victoria was unknown, but finally they confirmed their participation and achieved their fourth consecutive participation.
 The club played in the newly created Copa Bicentenario in 2019, in which they placed last in their group.
 In Liga 2 in 2020, they finished last but as there was no relegation, they maintained their category.

 On August 19, 2021, Cultural Santa Rosa changed its name to Los Chankas - CYC.
 The letters CYC are the initials of late club president Clodoaldo Yñigo Condori who died as a result of complications from COVID-19 in the midst of the COVID-19 pandemic in Peru.
 In the 2021 Copa Bicentenario, the club surprised by eliminating giants Alianza Lima in the First Round but were later eliminated by Unión Comercio.

 In the 2024 season, Los Chankas placed second and advanced to the Ligiulla play-off semi-finals.
-They would defeat Comerciantes and advance to the Ligiulla final, in which the winnersr gets promoted to the Liga 1.
+They would defeat Comerciantes and advance to the Ligiulla final, in which the winnersr were promoted to the Liga 1.
 On October 27, 2023, Los Chankas gained promotion to Liga 1 for the first time in their history after defeating Alianza Universidad on penalties.
 Los Chankas became the first team from the Apurímac region to play in the Liga 1.